dsc-kls-git/Firebase20/README.md

  2. CODE FOR REGISTER AND LOGIN

- The code of Registration(MainActivity) is given along with the code for Login(LoginActivity) is also given Both of them works on the FirebaseAuth library.
+ The code of Registration(MainActivity) is given along with the code for Login(LoginActivity).

+ Both of them works on the FirebaseAuth library.